Finding all stable matchings with assignment constraints: Constrained matching problems

-The first step is to run {\it Iterated Deletion of Unattractive Alternatives} (IDUA) procedure on the equivalent one-to-one environment without constraints.\footnote{The reason for reducing to a one-to-one environment is that the IDUA procedure is defined only for one-to-one environments, and the IDUA procedure is the key tool in our algorithm.} This reduces the unconstrained environment to its \textit{normal form} -- {a matching problem that still contains all the information required to compute the set of stable matchings, and yet is no larger than the original problem. {We remind the reader again that by virtue of Lemma 2 in \cite{GutinNeary:2023:GEB} the normal form can also be arrived at by running the deferred acceptance algorithm twice -- once with each side in the role of proposer -- and discarding redundant information.
+The first step is to run the {\it Iterated Deletion of Unattractive Alternatives} (IDUA) procedure on the equivalent one-to-one environment without constraints.\footnote{The word ``equivalent'' here means that there is a bijection between the sets of stable matchings for the two environments.
+We quickly sketch how this reduction is carried out towards the end of this section but we note that it is a standard procedure, e.g., \cite{GaleSotomayor:1985:DAM}.} The reason for reducing to a one-to-one environment is that the IDUA procedure is defined only for one-to-one environments, and the IDUA procedure is the key tool in our algorithm.
+Running IDUA on the one-to-one variant reduces the unconstrained environment to its \textit{normal form} -- {a matching problem that contains the same set of stable matchings, and yet is no larger than the original problem.

-The second component involves comparing the constraints against the normal form.
-Doing so will render redundant constraints concerning participants who do not appear in any stable matching and, on occasion, this will immediately determine if a certain list of constraints renders {\sc Constrained Stable Matchings} infeasible.
-For example, had the market designer's Question \ref{q:QuestionGeneral} stipulated that $\Firms^{in}(\worker{6})$ was nonempty, then clearly the assignment constraints cannot be satisfied because $\worker{6}$ is never employed in any stable matching.
+Step two involves checking how the constraints stack up against the normal form instead of the market as a whole.
+Given that the normal form is a (weakly) smaller object, often the list of constraints can be shrunk since some will be rendered redundant.
+On occasion, it will be clear that a list of assignment constraints leave {\sc Constrained Stable Matchings} infeasible.

+The normal form of a matching problem is always a balanced market (Lemma~\ref{lemma:lem1}) because workers and positions that do not appear in any stable matching have been discarded by IDUA.
+As such, assignment constraints that require that a particular worker be employed at one of a certain number of firms is clearly not satisfiable if that worker is never employed in any stable matching.
+Similarly, a constraint requiring that the worker not be employed at some subset of firms is rendered redundant if that worker does not appear in the normal form.